lfades/next-key/packages/next-key-graphql/README.md

 ### `AuthConnector`

-Connector to handle authentication inside resolvers for a graphql request, this is required for the use of the `auth` directive and `getAuthSchema`
+Connector to handle authentication inside resolvers for a graphql request, this is required for the use of the `@auth` directive and [getAuthSchema](#getAuthSchema)

 #### `constructor(options: AuthConnectorOptions): AuthConnector`